The New Math

 Bill McKibben, who first alerted the non-scientific world to global climate change two decades ago with The End of Nature has a new piece in Rolling Stone that he says is the most important thing he’s written in the past 20 years, and he’s written hundreds of articles and books during that period.

-But what all these climate numbers make painfully, usefully clear is that the planet does indeed have an enemy – one far more committed to action than governments or individuals.
+So: the paths we have tried to tackle global warming have so far produced only gradual, halting shifts.
+A rapid, transformative change would require building a movement, and movements require enemies.
+As John F. Kennedy put it, ‘The civil rights movement should thank God for Bull Connor.
+He's helped it as much as Abraham Lincoln.’
+And enemies are what climate change has lacked.But what all these climate numbers make painfully, usefully clear is that the planet does indeed have an enemy – one far more committed to action than governments or individuals.
 Given this hard math, we need to view the fossil-fuel industry in a new light.
 It has become a rogue industry, reckless like no other force on Earth.
 It is Public Enemy Number One to the survival of our planetary civilization.
 ‘Lots of companies do rotten things in the course of their business—pay terrible wages, make people work in sweatshops—and we pressure them to change those practices,’ says veteran anti-corporate leader Naomi Klein, who is at work on a book about the climate crisis.
 ‘But these numbers make clear that with the fossil-fuel industry, wrecking the planet is their business model.
 It's what they do.